 There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with audio codec and video codec-related errors.
 Some of the common error messages include “can't open file” or “unsupported video format.”
 So how do you fix these aforementioned error messages?
 Read on, and we will guide you through a solution.

 - How to fix an unsupported video format error?

 - What is a container?

 The most likely reason you see a “can't open file,” “unsupported audio codec,” or “unsupported video format" error is because your current media player doesn’t support the codec of your video file.
 Another possible reason is that the audio codec is unsupported.
 Below, we discuss the various possible means to solve this rather annoying problem.

 The easiest solution to this problem is to switch from the default video player and download a new one.
 Here are some of the most versatile Android media players we recommend:

 VLC for Android

-This article was last modified on December 8, 2020.
+This article was last modified in August 2021.
 The comments have been carried over from an earlier version of this article.